s1n7ax/st/README.md

 ```

 ## Running st
+Installed using `make clean install`?
+Go to the application menu and search for `st` or run `st` in your command runner.

 If you did not install st with make clean install, you must compile
 the st terminfo entry with the following command: